-First impressions count and this is never more important than when welcoming a new employee.
-While most companies will focus on the HR aspects of an employee starting, there are several areas from an IT perspective that can make a huge difference to whether an employee feels welcome and is able to do their job well.
+First impressions count, and this is never more important than when welcoming a new employee.
+While most companies will focus on the HR aspects of an employee starts, there are several areas from an IT perspective that can make a huge difference to whether an employee feels welcome and can do their job well.

-- The starting point is the role that person is doing – are they office based, will they being working from home occasionally or spending most of their time out of the office?
+- The starting point is the role that person is doing – are they office-based, will they be working from home occasionally or spending most of their time out of the office?
 This will determine the equipment you make available to them and whether a desktop, laptop, tablet or smartphone is most appropriate.
-Even if they are replacing a previous employee, it is still worth reviewing this in case the requirements of the role have changed.
+Even if they are replacing a previous employee, it is still worth reviewing this if the requirements of the role have changed.

-- How people need access to your systems, whether remotely or office based will also affect how you enable them to do this as well as the way you store your data, whether on your own servers or using cloud-based systems.
-This may seem like overkill for a new employee, but recruiting additional staff can be a good time to review whether ‘the way you have always done things’ is suitable going forward, particularly if recruiting this employee is at the beginning of a period of growth.
+- How people need access to your systems, whether remotely or office-based, will also affect how you enable them to do this as well as the way you store your data, whether on your own servers or using cloud-based systems.
+Again, this may seem like overkill for a new employee, but recruiting additional staff can be a good time to review whether ‘the way you have always done things’ is suitable in the future, particularly if recruiting this employee is at the beginning of a period of growth.

-So if you are getting ready to welcome a new employee to your business don’t forget the IT aspects.
+So if you are getting ready to welcome a new employee to your business, don’t forget the IT aspects.
 And if you are going to get specialist help from an IT company, make sure you check they have experience in this area.
 We have helped many companies with office moves and ensuring they have the right technology available to support their business as it grows.
-We often get feedback that because we are able to work around a business with minimal disruption this means that, apart from improving the way technology works, people hardly know we are there.
+However, we often get feedback that because we can work around a business with minimal disruption, people hardly know we are there apart from improving the way technology works.

 Check out The Tech Lounge Implementation Service and find out how to help you wow your new staff.